Certified Internet of Things Practitioner (CIoTP™) Training Course

 CyberSec First Responder

-35 HoursThis course covers network defense and incident response methods, tactics, and procedures, aligned with industry frameworks such as NIST 800-61 r.2 (Computer Security Incident Handling), US-CERT’s NCISP (National Cyber Incident Response Plan), and Presidential Policy Directive (PPD) 41 on Cyber Incident Coordination Policy.
-It is designed for professionals tasked with monitoring and detecting security incidents in information systems and networks, as well as executing standardized responses to such incidents.
-The course introduces tools, tactics, and procedures to manage cybersecurity risks, identify various types of common threats, evaluate the organization's security, collect and analyze cybersecurity intelligence, and remediate and report incidents as they occur.
-This comprehensive methodology is tailored for individuals responsible for defending their organization’s cybersecurity.
+35 HoursThis program explores network defense and incident response methodologies, tactics, and procedures, aligning with industry standards such as NIST 800-61 r.2 (Computer Security Incident Handling), US-CERT’s NCISP (National Cyber Incident Response Plan), and Presidential Policy Directive (PPD) 41 on Cyber Incident Coordination Policy.
+It is tailored for candidates responsible for monitoring and detecting security incidents within information systems and networks, as well as executing standardized responses to these events.
+The course introduces tools, tactics, and procedures to manage cybersecurity risks, identify common threat types, evaluate organizational security, collect and analyze cybersecurity intelligence, and remediate and report incidents in real-time.
+This program offers a comprehensive methodology for individuals tasked with defending their organization's cybersecurity posture.

-This course is designed to help students prepare for the CertNexus CyberSec First Responder (Exam CFR-310) certification examination.
-The knowledge and skills gained in this course can significantly contribute to your preparation.
-Additionally, this course and subsequent certification (CFR-310) meet all requirements for personnel requiring DoD directive 8570.01-M position certification baselines:
+The course is designed to help students prepare for the CertNexus CyberSec First Responder (Exam CFR-310) certification.
+The skills and practices gained here are a significant component of exam preparation.
+Additionally, this course and the subsequent CFR-310 certification satisfy all personnel requirements for DoD directive 8570.01-M position certification baselines:

 • CSSP Analyst